streamsets/tutorials/tutorial-1/readme.md

 * A copy of the MaxMind GeoLite2 free IP Geolocation Database.
 [GeoLite2 City](https://dev.maxmind.com/geoip/geoip2/geolite2/).

 ## Our Setup
-The tutorials [sample data directory](../sample_data) contains a set of apache web server log files.
+The tutorial's [sample data directory](../sample_data) contains a set of apache web server log files.
 The Data Collector can read many file formats but for this example we will use compressed logs (.log.gz) that simulates a system that generates log rotated files.

 The log files contain standard Apache Combined Log Format Data.